Printing Terms

 Supercalender

 Alternating steel and fiber-covered calendar rolls that increase a sheet’s gloss and smoothness.
 The supercalender is a separate piece of equipment located close to the dry end of the paper machine.
-See also calendaring, gloss, papermaking, smoothness
+See also calendaring, gloss, papermaking, smoothness.

-Swatch
+Swatch Book

-book a booklet containing paper samples and paper specifications for a line of paper.
-Champion produces individual swatch books for each of its fine printing papers.
+A book containing paper samples and paper specifications for a line of paper.

-Tack Stickiness.
+Tack Stickiness

 Tack is a critical property of the ink used in lithography.
 Because the ink sits on a flat surface, it needs internal cohesion; in other words, it needs to stick to itself so that it doesn’t run all over the plate.
 However, too much tack can cause it to pull the paper apart.
 When printing two or more ink colors in line, the ink tack and sequence must be adjusted in order for the ink to adhere to each other as well as to the paper.
 See also dry trap, lithography, plate, wet trap.